crystalloide/apache-nifi/nifi-api/README.md

 # Working with the NiFi REST API
-This video will get you started working with the NiFi Rest API 1.18.0
+ you start working with the NiFi Rest API 1.27.0

 ### Requirements
 - Docker Desktop